Ramarajan: Career

 Ramarajan started his career by doing small roles beginning in the year 1978.
 He turned director with Mannukketha Ponnu (1985), Ramarajan approached Gangai Amaran to compose music.
 He got his first hype as a lead in the film Namma Ooru Nalla Ooru, released in 1986.
 He is popular for doing films on the village-based subjects; these films became the notable identity of Ramarajan.
 He was known for his dark shirts and colorful costumes.
 His film Karagattakaran (1989) was a blockbuster hit.
-It ran for over 100 days in 25 centers, one year in seven-eight centres and clocked 400 days in four theatres.
+It ran for over 100 days in 14 centers, one year in seven centres and clocked 400 days in four theatres.
 This was Ramarajan’s 18th film as hero, and his third collaboration with Gangai Amaran after two hits in Enga Ooru Pattukaran (1987) and Shenbagamae Shenbagamae (1988).
 He is also known for his performances in Enga Ooru Kavalkaran (1988) and Paattukku Naan Adimai (1990).
-His films were as popular as compared to the stars Rajinikanth and Kamal Haasan.

 After the mid-1990s, his career started facing the down side.
 His low budget film Medhai was released in 2012 and was a failure at the box office.
 He has returned to acting after a gap of almost 13 years in a film titled Saamaniyan.
 Ramarajan has played the solo hero continuously for 45 films.